rambasnet/Kattis-Demos-Testing/README.md

 ## Programming Languages

-- demos are provided in the following several languagues
+- demos are provided in the following several languages
 - follow the instruction based on your language and operating system

 ## C++